5 Ways to Cope with Living Away from Family When Having a Baby

 It makes it much easier to cope with living away from family when you first had a baby by talking to them on a regular basis.
 That way you will stay close to them and you won’t be drifting apart from each other.

-Sometimes I just have a rant about the things that annoy me being away from home.
+Sometimes I just have a rant about the things that annoy me about being away from home.
 It helps when someone listens to my worries.

 It isn’t always easy to do a video call due to the time difference.
 As life with a baby gets really busy, it takes organizational skills and self-discipline to make it happen.